shcaba/Sebastes_melanops_OR/Document/_main.knit.md

 #### Population Trajectory

-The predicted spawning output (in millions of eggs) is provided in Table \ref{tab:timeseries} and plotted in Figure \ref{fig:ssb}.
+The predicted spawning output (in billions of eggs) is provided in Table \ref{tab:timeseries} and plotted in Figure \ref{fig:ssb}.
 Estimated spawning output shows a large decline starting in the late 1970s when the recreational fishery begins in earnest.
 This decline is consistent until the late 1990s when it then rebounds due to several strong recruitments consistent with other rockfish stock assessments.
 The estimate of total biomass over time, which tracks that of spawning output, is shown in Figure \ref{fig:tot-bio}.

 Relative spawning output declined below the management target ($SO_{40\%}$) by the 1990s, but rebounded to above the target in the 2010s (Figure \ref{fig:depl}).
 The relative stock status at the start of 2023 (0.48) is estimated to be above the rockfish relative biomass target of 0.4.
 Uncertainty intervals are extremely small and unbelievable, thus emphasizing alternative model specifications (mainly in the treatment of catchability) to capture uncertainty.
 The strong recruitment events are responsible for the dramatic increase and elevated stock status.
 Numbers of age-0 individuals indicate those years of particularly strong recruitment (Figure \ref{fig:recruits}).